Digital therapy program for fibromyalgia receives FDA breakthrough device designation – TechCrunch

 “What ACT does is it tries to help people accept those symptoms and things that are uncontrollable.
 It helps people think about their values — what is really important to them,” says Rosenbluth.
 “And then they try to make behavior-based changes aligned with those values.”

 In that vein, Swing Therapeutics’ platform is designed to be prescribed by a doctor as a treatment management tool.
-Once prescribed, the patient would enter a 41 session acceptance and commitment therapy program that’s run entirely on their phone, and broken into “daily doses.”
+Once prescribed, the patient would enter a 41-session acceptance and commitment therapy program that’s run entirely on their phone, and broken into “daily doses.”
 A “daily dose” might include a prompt for a mindfulness session or a short writing prompt.

 The University of Manitoba program that Swing’s smartphone program is based on does have a randomized controlled trial to its name.
-It was initially validated in a study on 67 participants who either received treatment as usual or their regular treatment plus ACT delivered via an 8-week online course.
+It was initially validated in a study on 67 participants who either received treatment as usual or their regular treatment plus ACT delivered via an eight-week online course.

-Completing the course was linked with improvements in depression symptoms and improvements in patients’ scores on the Fibromyalgia Impact Questionnaire (FIQ-R), which measures the effects of fibromyalgia on sleep, pain perception fatigue, or psychological distress.
+Completing the course was linked with improvements in depression symptoms and improvements in patients’ scores on the Fibromyalgia Impact Questionnaire (FIQ-R), which measures the effects of fibromyalgia on sleep, pain perception, fatigue or psychological distress.
 The course appeared to help patients improve their “pain acceptance” and through that mechanism the experience of fibromyalgia.

-Importantly, the Swing Therapeutics program does differ slightly from the University of Manitoba program – namely, it’s designed for almost daily use, over 12 weeks on a smartphone, as opposed to 8 weeks on a computer.
+Importantly, the Swing Therapeutics program does differ slightly from the University of Manitoba program — namely, it’s designed for almost daily use, over 12 weeks on a smartphone, as opposed to eight weeks on a computer.
 Even these small changes warrant their own independent clinical trials to ensure this approach also helps fibromyalgia patients benefit from this specific ACT therapy program.

 Swing Therapeutics has several of these clinical trials at different stages.